danapixels/digi-garden/blog/cursor-diary.md

 This was meant to be a silly fun thing.
 It turned out to be something I really want to continue to push to others.
 Not for clout LMAO just to create a small community!
 It's nice to know someone is there no matter what.
 And it's a real person.

-I really do hope others fork my project and make their own iterations using their own art to see what kind of afk environments they make with their friends.
+I really do hope others contribute to my project or make their own iterations using their own art to see what kind of afk environments they make with their friends.